natalieparde/website/_includes/section__publications.md

 ## Invited Talks

 * Natalie Parde.
+Natural Language Processing for Healthcare Analysis, Assessment, and Intervention.
+Invited presentation and panel discussion at the *Health Data Science Consortium Seminar and Networking Series (NLP: From Theoretical Research to Health Sciences Applications)*.
+Chicago, Illinois, January 22, 2024.
+* Natalie Parde.
+Sparking New Insights for Assessing Cognitive Health via Spoken Language.
+Invited presentation at the *Inaugural UIC SparkTalks Series*.
+Chicago, Illinois, November 16, 2023.
+* Natalie Parde.
+Low-Resource Spoken Language Analysis for Cognitive Health Assessment.
+Invited presentation at the *UIC Department of Information and Decision Sciences Seminar*.
+Chicago, Illinois, September 22, 2023.
+* Natalie Parde.
 Spoken Language Analysis for the Low-Resource, Interdisciplinary Task of Cognitive Health Assessment.
 Invited presentation at the *UChicago/TTIC Natural Language Processing Seminar Series*.
 Chicago, Illinois, May 26, 2023.
 * Natalie Parde.
 The AI Doctor Is In: Towards Intelligent Automated Support for Healthcare Tasks using Natural Language Processing.
 Invited keynote at the *NLG4Health Workshop at the 15th International Natural Language Generation Conference*.
 Waterville, Maine, July 18, 2022.
 * Natalie Parde.
 Inferring Missing EHR Variables from Clinical Notes to Facilitate Improved Understanding of Patient Health Equity.
 Invited presentation at the *Center for Computational Biotechnology and Genomic Medicine --- Workshop on AI and Healthcare*.
 Virtual, November 11, 2021.